 - Turn containers and bare metal into private clouds

 Developers can take advantage of cloud environments that:

 - Are fast-moving

 - Include streamlined development project workspaces

-- Have complete self-service provisioning, tools and access to a wide range of curated tools, templates and resources
+- Have complete self-service provisioning, tools, and access to a catalog of curated tools, templates, and resources

 Chief information officers (CIOs) can improve productivity with hybrid cloud technologies that:

 - Are capable of quickly turning up new services

 - Can migrate IT thinking away from operations and toward applications

 Line of business executives can keep an eye on cost/productivity and use platforms and systems that help them to:

 - Directly achieve their goals without constant IT intervention